Operating Cumulocity DataHub

 Query The SQL query, complemented by a status icon showing success or failure of the query execution

-Runtime The runtime of the execution
+Runtime The execution runtime of the query

 Data scanned (MB) The amount of data the ad-hoc query has read from the data lake